 In modern Western cultures mediumship is known as a special skill limited to a few naturally gifted people.
 The word “mediumship” is almost always used to mean speaking with the dead.
 But mediumship as I define it has a much broader application.
 We are all mediums because, like intuition (see Am I Doing This Right?
 Unpacking Intuitive Perception) mediumship is a natural function of consciousness.
 Some people are more aware of their mediumistic perception, and some use the skill professionally, but as a function of consciousness it is a skill anyone can develop.

 Mediumship is differentiated from other forms of intuitive perception in that it engages elements of conscious resonance and embodiment.
 Resonance is a feature of mediumship because consciousness is vibratory.
-The resonant qualities of consciousness are translated by our human energy systems into feelings or states of consciousness such as peace, joy, compassion, anger, grief.
+The resonant qualities of consciousness are translated by our energy bodies into feelings or states of consciousness such as peace, joy, compassion, anger, and grief.
 Mediumship then is the perception of the changes in states of consciousness that happen naturally when two or more fields of consciousness overlap and share vibratory resonances.
 Note that by this definition mediumship does not require the direct embodiment of spirits.
 The form I teach is about experiencing the resonance of spirits with more or less external proximity at the discretion of each medium and does not involve spirits entering our bodies.